Highlands Ranch History

 The historic Highlands Ranch Mansion and ranch stand today as valuable pieces of history, reflecting the lifestyle of early settlers and pioneers of the area now known as Highlands Ranch, Colorado.
 More than 100 years old, this magnificent structure has been home to some of Denver’s more notable families.

 For many years, it was believed the Mansion’s first owner was John Springer, whose information is below.
 During the Highlands Ranch Metro District’s 18-month renovation from 2010 until 2012, an important discovery was made.
 The word Rotherwood was found etched in stone above the original door to the home near the 1891 etching.
 The Rotherwood reference was traced to the Mansion’s first owner, Samuel Allen Long, originally from Pittsburg, PA.
 Long was one of the first petroleum refiners in 1861.
 He was Director of the Baltimore & Ohio Railroad (B&O Railroad for Monopoly fans).
 Long moved to Colorado in 1880.
 He had business interests in coal mining, gold mining, livestock, timber, real estate and farming.
 Long filed a homestead in 1884 for 40 acres in Douglas County.
 He then acquired 2,000 acres in 1888 and called it Rotherwood after a boyhood farm.
 Long was recognized as an innovator of dry land farming techniques.
 When visiting the Mansion, look directly above the small door located on the east porch to see both the 1891 and the Rotherwood etchings.

 The Mansion’s next owner was John Springer, whose wife Eliza’s ill health forced a move to Denver in 1897.
-In 1891, Springer began construction of the Mansion.
+Springer added on to the Long’s stone house.
 The original building reflected a Russian castle style.
-He completed almost 60 percent of the present structure.
 Springer quickly rose to local prominence and was active in politics, running for mayor of Denver.
 In 1904, Springer’s wife died.
-He re-married Isabelle, and renamed the mansion Castle Isabelle.
+He re-married a woman named Isabelle, and renamed the mansion Castle Isabelle.